Triggers are a powerful way to enhance your SuperOffice solution. They may:

 - In Service, click the cogwheel in the top right corner, click System design and then CRMScript.

-Creating scripts (not macros) will require the Expander Services license.
+This feature requires a Development Tools license.
 This is an additional cost per site.

 What kind of triggers can I create?